wonderflow-bv/bowling-game-kata/README.md

 * The sequence of rolls 3 - 2 - 8 - 8 should throw an error (since you cannot knock down more than 10 pins in a single frame).

 ### Step 2: handle a spare with correct bonus
 A spare is when the player knocks down all 10 pins in two rolls.
 The bonus for that frame is the number of pins knocked down by the next roll.
+So in frame 3 above, the score is 10 (the total number knocked down) plus a bonus of 5 (the number of pins knocked down on the next roll).

 ### Step 3: handle a strike with correct bonus
 A strike is when the player knocks down all 10 pins on his first roll.
 The frame is then completed with a single roll.
 The bonus for that frame is the value of the next two rolls.

 ### Step 4: return the correct result for a game of 10 frames
-In the tenth frame a player who rolls a spare or strike is allowed the extra rolls needed to get the bonus points.
-However no more than three balls can be rolled in the tenth frame.
+In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to get the bonus points.
+Hence, the tenth frame has two or three rolls; it's different from all the other frames.

-As an example, in the tenth frame:
+Here are some examples (rolls in the tenth frame):
-* The player rolls 5 - 2 and the game ends (5 - 2 => 7);
+* The player rolls 5 - 2 and the game ends (5 - 2 => score is 7);
-* The player makes a spare and one extra roll is allowed (8 - 2 - 3 => 13);
+* The player makes a spare and one extra roll is allowed (8 - 2 - 3 => score is 13);
-* The player makes a strike and two extra rolls are allowed (10 - 6 - 7 => 23).
+* The player makes a strike and two extra rolls are allowed (10 - 6 - 3 => score is 19).

 ## General requirements
 - **We would love to see your submission written in JavaScript**.
 Although, you can use whatever language and framework you want.
 Use something that you know well.